thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 [Stefan De Moerloose](https://www.linkedin.com/in/stefandemoerloose/),
 the team manager,  was concerned I never wanted to present the achievements of the team to the organisation.
 Stefan wanted me to also take credit.
-I preferred to stay this "émince grise" in the comfy shadow and have the other team members take the honours.
+I preferred to stay that "*émince grise*" in the comfy shadow and have the other team members take the honours.

 Stefan kept nudging me in that direction.
 Finally, it triggered something.
 On